CodeWithAbkhan/StaticBlazorBlog/README.md

 ## Connect with Abkhan on Fiverr

 Elevate your learning experience with one-on-one online sessions on Fiverr.
-Get work done or learn Next.js with Abkhan's expertise.
+Get work done or learn dotnet 8 with Abkhan's expertise.
 [Fiverr Session Link: https://www.fiverr.com/share/wmqm2r]

 ## Explore More